gbumps/react-native-screenguard/README.md

   ## 1. Install

+This library is separated into 2 version: `stable` and `beta` versions for different purpose.

   #### Stable

 - For protecting app from screenshot and screen recording captured, install stable version is enough.